Thursday, March 14, 2013

 The importance of rotating crops

 Many food-gardeners struggle with the concept of crop rotation.
-It is something professional farmers do if they are wise, but are home gardens too small to rotate crops?
+It is something professional farmers do if they are wise, but it is equally important in our veggie-gardens.

-2. You avoid depleting your soil of nutrients a particular crop uses.
+• You avoid depleting your soil of nutrients that a particular crop or plant family uses.

-Okay, so in this bed, let's see, here is my garden-diary, I had capsicums two years ago, tomatoes last year, and now, this year, I rotated to having potatoes.
-That's alright, isn't it?
+Okay, so let's see, in this bed here - I wrote it down in my garden-diary - I had capsicums two years ago, tomatoes last year, and now I have potatoes, so I have rotated my crops, haven't I?

 And over here I had cauliflowers, then radish and now I am trying to grow some swedes, but they are not doing so well.